hypower-org/physicloud/README.md

 The current release of the software provides programming abstractions for what we call cyber-physical resources: sensors, actuators, and computational results.
 All resources are modeled as channels, much like the resource model in the asynchronous distributed pi-calculus [2].

-Developers can implement controllers in Clojure and deploy each within a PhysiCloud task.
+Developers implement controllers in Clojure and deploy each within a PhysiCloud task.
 PhysiCloud automatically handles the resource dependencies, whether they are internal or networked.
-Our framework leverages some great Clojure libraries to enable our abstractions, such as [lamina](http://github.com/ztellman/lamina) and [aleph](http://github.com/ztellman/aleph).
+Our framework leverages Clojure libraries to enable our abstractions, such as our own [watershed](https://github.com/hypower-org/watershed) and [aleph](http://github.com/ztellman/aleph).

-PhysiCloud is should be able to run on any system that has the most recent versions of Clojure and Java 7.
-We have tested it on the [Udoo](http://www.udoo.org) as well as laptops.
-We hope to test it on Raspberry Pis and BeagleBone Blacks as soon as we get them in our hands!

-Tutorials will be coming soon!
-For now, check out our test code for an example.
+PhysiCloud is tested on Linux and OSX based systems with the Java 7 JVM installed.
+It is also tested on the following embedded systems when a AOT compilation is run on the code:
+* Beaglebone Black
+* Raspberry Pi B+
+* Udoo

+For an example of how to construct a PhysiCloud instance, check out the [introductory example](https://github.com/hypower-org/physicloud/blob/master/test/physicloud/introductory_example.clj) source code.

 ---
 ### References